sanjayk0330/zero-waste-recipe/README.md

 # Zero Waste Recipe Recommender
 Our main goal was to determine and implement a method to help reduce the amount of food wasted by individual households.
 By using machine learning, we managed to achieve this goal by creating a program which recommends recipes based on at home ingredients prioritized by their expiration dates.

-This repository contains our work in creating the program from its inception to its implemention.
+This repository contains our work in creating the program from its inception to its implementation.

 ## Summary
 We will follow with further details; however, our work can be summarized into the following steps: